Cormac McCarthy: Science and literature

 In one of his few interviews, McCarthy revealed that he respected only authors who "deal with issues of life and death", citing Henry James and Marcel Proust as examples of writers who do not.
 "I don't understand them ...
 To me, that's not literature.
 A lot of writers who are considered good I consider strange", he said.

 Regarding his own literary constraints when writing novels, McCarthy said he was "not a fan of some of the Latin American writers, magical realism.
 You know, it's hard enough to get people to believe what you're telling them without making it impossible.
 It has to be vaguely plausible."
 Moby-Dick (1851) was his favorite novel.
 Along with Moby-Dick, McCarthy regarded The Brothers Karamazov (1880), Ulysses (1922), and The Sound and the Fury (1929) as "great" novels.

 Socially, McCarthy had an aversion to other writers, preferring the company of scientists.
 He voiced his admiration for scientific advances: "What physicists did in the 20th century was one of the extraordinary flowerings ever in the human enterprise."
+McCarthy considered himself a materialist.
 At MacArthur reunions, McCarthy shunned his fellow writers to fraternize instead with scientists like physicist Murray Gell-Mann and whale biologist Roger Payne.
 Of all of his interests, McCarthy stated, "Writing is way, way down at the bottom of the list."